Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Evaluation procedure

 First, let $(p_n^*, r^{d,*}_{g}, r^{u,*}_{g}, \beta^*_n)$ denote the optimal dispatch and reserve capacity decisions delivered by AGC-$\epsilon$, AMGC-$\epsilon$ or AMGC-H-$\epsilon$ with the in-sample scenario set $\mathcal{S}$.
 We evaluate the performance of these decisions on an out-of-sample scenario set denoted by $\mathcal{S}'$ and indexed by $s'$, with $|\mathcal{S}|\ll|\mathcal{S}'|$.
 Each out-of-sample scenario $s'$ is characterized by the realization of the forecast errors $\omega_{ns'}$ and the system-wise aggregate forecast error $\Omega_{s'}$, with $\Omega_{s'}=\sum_{n\in\mathcal{N}}\omega_{ns'}$.
 For each scenario $s'$, we formulate the following real-time operation problem:

 Note that $\Psi = ( r^{+}_{ns'},r^{-}_{ns'},\alpha_{ns'},\Delta^{+}_{ns'},\Delta^{-}_{ns'})$ where $\Delta^+_{ns'}$ and $\Delta^-_{ns'}$ are two slack variables that quantify the positive and negative power deviations at each node $n$, respectively.
-These deviations are penalized in the objective function through parameter $P$.
+These deviations are penalized in the objective function through parameter $P$, {which is to be set large enough so that scenario $s'$ is counted as \emph{infeasible} if any of the corresponding slack variables takes on a strictly positive value}.
 For each scenario $s'$, model \eqref{eq:out_manual} determines the reserve deployments to keep the network balanced at the minimum cost.
 Note that constraints \eqref{eq:out_balance}-\eqref{eq:out_character} are equivalent to constraints \eqref{eq:SAA_balance}-\eqref{eq:SAA_character} but with the addition of the slack variables $\Delta^{+}_{ns'},\Delta^{-}_{ns'}$, which guarantee the feasibility of model \eqref{eq:out_manual} for any scenario realization.

 Using the solution to model \eqref{eq:out_manual}, we split the out-of-sample scenario set $\mathcal{S}'$ into three subsets as follows.
 First, we solve model \eqref{eq:out_manual} with variables $\alpha_{ns'}$, $\Delta^{+}_{ns'}$ and $\Delta^{-}_{ns'}$ fixed to 0, that is, enforcing that forecast errors can only be handled by AGC.
 If the problem is feasible, the scenario $s'$ belongs to subset $\mathcal{S}'_{\text A}$ and the real-time operation cost is denoted by $C_{s'}$.
 If this problem is infeasible, we solve model \eqref{eq:out_manual} without fixing any variable.
 If $\max(\Delta^+_{ns'},\Delta^-_{ns'})=0$, then the forecast errors can be offset using automatic and manual reserves, and scenario $s'$ is included in subset $\mathcal{S}'_{\text M}$.
 Finally, if $\max(\Delta^+_{ns'},\Delta^-_{ns'})>0$, then automatic and manual reserves are not enough to maintain the power balance and power deviations occur during the real-time operation.
 In that case, scenario $s'$ belongs to the subset $\mathcal{S}'_{\text D}$.
 In the next section, we evaluate the performance of the different approaches by comparing the percentage of scenarios that belong to each subset as well as the expected cost of the real-time operation.